Inepsa/Gilded-Convert/readme.md

 # Features
-Open cigarette packs, crates that carry ore, pack cigarettes into packages Turn an item or a list of items into a weapon with a double click Animations per item!
+Open cigarette packs, crates that carry ore, pack cigarettes into packages

+Turn an item or a list of items into a weapon with a double click

+Animations for each item in your cfg

-Random item option for things like grab bags Notifications for everything take, given etc.
+Random item option for things like grab bags

+Notifications for everything taken, given etc.

 # Potenitally adding in
 Webhooks.
 Used to have them but not incredibly useful information so im 50/50 on them